zellyn/diskii/README.md

 ### Goals

-Eventually, it aims to be a comprehensive disk image manipulation tool, but for now only the `applesoft decode` command works.
+Eventually, it aims to be a comprehensive disk image manipulation tool, but for now only some parts work.

 The library code aims (a) to support the commandline tool operations, and (b) to replace the "read and write disk images" code of the